-9-12.G.3.2.1 Analyze the economic impact of government policy.
+- 9-12.G.3.2.1 Analyze the economic impact of government policy. - 9-12.G.3.2.2 Compare and contrast different economic systems and relate each to different forms of government.

-Students in American Government build an understanding of the foundational principles of the American political system, the organization and formation of the American system of government, that all people in the United States have rights and assume responsibilities, and the evolution of democracy.
+Students in American Government build an understanding of the foundational principles of the American political system, the organization and formation of the American system of government, that all people in the United States have rights and assume responsibilities, the evolution of democracy, and an understanding of comparative government.